ReliaQualAssociates/ramstk/docs/user/revision.md

 The Usage Profile(s) should be defined and documented early in the development program.
-Each mission can be broken down into one or more mission phase.
+Each mission can be broken down into one or more mission phases.
 For each mission phase, one or more environmental conditions can be defined.
-A simple usage profile, for example, might be:
+A simple [usage profile](#usage_profile) (highlighted in red in the image), for example, might be:

 * Drive to work (Mission)
   + Start car (Mission Phase)